 There are a lot of great tools and platforms for designing a highly attractive website.
 But some are just better than others.
 Flash and Ajax are great programs to design with but they can be prohibitive n terms of SEO.

-• It is completely possible to use Flash in an SEO friendly way, it just takes a little more effort.
+•to use Flash in an SEO friendly way, it just takes a little more effort.
 Having Flash in conjunction with HTML can make a site search engine compatible.
 But the 2 must be used together.
 Without the HTML for spiders to read a flash site is virtually invisible.

 • Ajax is more of a programming method than a platform, but it can also be challenging for SEO.
 Particularly when it comes to navigation.
 While Search Engines are making improvements in their ability to index sites that utilize Ajax, there are still important things designers need to know.
 When it comes to links, no matter how good the Spiders get, for now HTML is still the best choice.